 It is frightening to think about how many people are out walking around undiagnosed.

 Having the proper medical care will help prevent many of the complications of diabetes such as heart disease and vision problems to name just a few.

-Properly managing diabetes not only saves lives but it can improve the quality of life for those who have diabetes.
+Properly managing diabetes not only saves lives but can improve the quality of life for those who have diabetes.

 You can be sure I will be and I hope to see you there.

 Were you aware of the symptoms and treatments of diabetes?

 Do you or someone you know have diabetes?